lameburger/allina-portfolio-site/README.md

-## how to test it on allina's laptop
+## How to test it on allina's laptop

 Install npm (Node.js):